smasky/SWAT-UQ/docs/best_management_practices.md

 ## Optimization

-In SWAT, there are many built-in BMPs, e.g., terraced field measures (BMP1), tile drainage measures (BMP2) ... the vegetated filter strip measures (BMP4), the grassed waterways measures (BMP7).
+In SWAT, there are many built-in BMPs, e.g., terracing operation (BMP1), tile drainage (BMP2) ... filter strip (BMP4) ... grassed waterways (BMP7).
 For reduce TN and TP, the BMP4 and BMP7 are selected and applied to sub-basins 1, 13, 14, 20, and 31.

 The **.ops** files in SWAT project control all BMPs.
-The parameters involving the vegetated filter strip measures are:
+The parameters involving the filter strip are:

 - **FILTER_I:** Indicator for filter strip simulation (1 for active, 0 for inactive).
 - **FILTER_RATIO:** The ratio of field area to filter strip area (ha/ha).
 Range: 0–300.
 - **FILTER_CON:** Fraction of the HRU area where 10% is densely vegetated and evenly distributed along the filter strip.
 This 10% area can intercept 25–75% of surface runoff.
 - **FILTER_CH:** Fraction of the 10% dense area occupied by fully channelized flow (dimensionless).
 Fully channelized flow is not filtered by the strip.

-The parameters about the the grassed waterways measures are:
+The parameters about grassed waterways are:

 - **GWATI:** Indicator for vegetative channel simulation (1 for active, 0 for inactive).
 - **GWATN:** Manning's roughness coefficient for overland flow within the vegetative channel.